NoahZS-webdev/catalystSoundLib/README/README.md

 * dataCollection.html - where data is sent from uploadGate.html.
 Will be changes in the future

 CSS folder - Contains all external stylesheets
 * styles.css - main stylesheet for the entire website.
-If you need to change a css property that is unique to the page you are working on, we ask that you use either an internal stylesheet or direct styling
 * uploadStyles.css - stylesheet for uploadGate.html

 Media folder - contains all images and other misc files for the website